cicirello/generate-sitemap/README.md

 ### `url-count`

-This output provides the number of urls in the sitemap.
+This output provides the number of URLs in the sitemap.

 ### `excluded-count`

-This output provides the number of urls excluded from the sitemap due to either `<meta name="robots" content="noindex">` within html files, or due to exclusion from directives in a `robots.txt` file.
+This output provides the number of URLs excluded from the sitemap due to either `<meta name="robots" content="noindex">` within html files, or due to exclusion from directives in a `robots.txt` file.